meeshkan/unmock.github.io/docs/expectations.md

 sidebar_label: Using spies
 ---

 In Unmock, every service has a `spy` property that is a [SinonJS spy](https://sinonjs.org/releases/v7.4.1/spies/).
-Spies keep track of the requests made to each service and the associated fake responses, allowing you to
+Spies keep track of the requests made to each service and the associated fake responses.
+Using spies, you can

 1. **assert outgoing requests** are correct: